MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ms.custom: sfi-image-nochange
 ---

-#  Sales in Microsoft 365 Copilot FAQ
+#  Sales agent FAQ

 We've compiled a list of frequently asked questions and provided brief answers to help you get the required information quickly.

 ## General

-### What is Sales in Microsoft 365 Copilot?
+### What is Sales agent?

-Sales in Microsoft 365 Copilot brings together the power of Microsoft 365 Copilot with seller workflows.
-Sales in Microsoft 365 Copilot leverages data from their CRM platform, as well as large language models and data from Microsoft Graph, Microsoft 365 apps, and the internet.
-Sales in Microsoft 365 Copilot helps sales teams save time and energy, generate innovative ideas, build stronger customer relationships and ultimately close more deals.
+Sales agent brings together the power of Microsoft 365 Copilot with seller workflows.
+Sales agent leverages data from their CRM platform, as well as large language models and data from Microsoft Graph, Microsoft 365 apps, and the internet.
+Sales agent helps sales teams save time and energy, generate innovative ideas, build stronger customer relationships and ultimately close more deals.

-Some of the new innovations enabled in Sales in Microsoft 365 Copilot include an integrated experience with Microsoft Outlook and Microsoft Teams.
-The integrated Copilot experiences in Microsoft Outlook help support sellers with the power of Copilot in Outlook and Sales in Microsoft 365 Copilot role in a seamless _better together_ design.
+Some of the new innovations enabled in Sales agent include an integrated experience with Microsoft Outlook and Microsoft Teams.
+The integrated Copilot experiences in Microsoft Outlook help support sellers with the power of Copilot in Outlook and Sales agent role in a seamless _better together_ design.
 The experience shows summarized email threads and generated email replies to enable sellers to grow customer relationships and close deals.
 In addition, meeting recaps in Microsoft Teams can surface action items and tasks, conversation key performance indicators (KPIs), and sales keywords.
 Sellers can also customize AI-assisted sales processes with Copilot Studio, bringing tailored experiences informed by their own data, logic and actions for specific scenarios.

-### How does Sales in Microsoft 365 Copilot work?
+### How does Sales agent work?

-Sales in Microsoft 365 Copilot uses an Outlook add-in and a Teams app to bring the context of your CRM into your sellers' workflows.
-[Learn more about Sales in Microsoft 365 Copilot](https://www.microsoft.com/ai/microsoft-sales-copilot).
+Sales agent uses an Outlook add-in and a Teams app to bring the context of your CRM into your sellers' workflows.
+[Learn more about Sales agent](https://www.microsoft.com/ai/microsoft-sales-copilot).

-### Is Sales in Microsoft 365 Copilot safe and secure?
+### Is Sales agent safe and secure?

-Sales in Microsoft 365 Copilot is a certified Microsoft app.
+Sales agent is a certified Microsoft app.
 That means it meets our rigorous security and compliance standards.
 See [Security, Privacy, and Compliance](#security-privacy-and-compliance) for more information.

-Get information about license requirements, role requirements, and region availability in [Introduction to Sales in Microsoft 365 Copilot](introduction.md).
+Get information about license requirements, role requirements, and region availability in [Introduction to Sales agent](introduction.md).

 ## Availability

-### What geographies will Sales in Microsoft 365 Copilot support?
+### What geographies will Sales agent support?

 For the list of supported languages and geographies, see the [Copilot international availability report](https://releaseplans.microsoft.com/availability-reports/?report=copilotproductreport).

 Microsoft 365 Copilot isn't currently available in local region geographies.
 Refer to the [public roadmap](https://www.microsoft365.com/roadmap) for the most current information.

-### Will Sales in Microsoft 365 Copilot be available for US GCC, GCC High, or DoD?
+### Will Sales agent be available for US GCC, GCC High, or DoD?

-Currently, Sales in Microsoft 365 Copilot isn't supported in US GCC, GCC High, or DoD or any other Sovereign cloud.
+Currently, Sales agent isn't supported in US GCC, GCC High, or DoD or any other Sovereign cloud.

 ## Skilling

-### How can I get certified in Sales in Microsoft 365 Copilot?
+### How can I get certified in Sales agent?

-There currently aren't any certifications for Sales in Microsoft 365 Copilot, but all Microsoft’s learning content is in the process of being refreshed with additional Copilot features.
+There currently aren't any certifications for Sales agent, but all Microsoft’s learning content is in the process of being refreshed with additional Copilot features.
 You'll first see technical skilling content on Microsoft Learn.

 ## Functionality